 - Develop a collective view on longer-term strategic priorities for the financial system;

 - Identify and monitor important issues, risks and gaps in the financial system that may impinge upon achievement of member agencies’ regulatory objectives;

 - Agree collaborative responses to issues that require cross-agency involvement and put in place appropriate mechanisms to deliver them.

 - Financial Markets Authority (FMA);

 - Ministry of Business, Innovation and Employment (MBIE); and

 - The Treasury.

-The existence of CoFR does not derogate from the existing statutory rights and responsibilities of the respective authorities.
-CoFR members may formalise their working relationship through appropriate mechanisms such as a Memorandum of Understanding.
+CoFR members may formalise their bilateral working relationships through appropriate mechanisms such as a Memorandum of Understanding.

 CoFR has signed a regulatory charter that promotes good regulatory stewardship to monitor the performance and quality of the financial markets regulatory system.
 MBIE developed the charter as a management tool to set expectations and provide an overview of the regulatory system.